 Next we will make the lobster stock.
 Place a large stock pot over medium heat.
 Once warm, add olive oil and swirl to coat the bottom of the pot.
 Add the onion and cook for about 3 minutes to soften.
 Add the celery and fennel, season with salt, and cook for an additional 3 minutes to soften, stirring as needed.
 Lastly, add the garlic, stir, and cook for about 30 seconds, until fragrant.

 Add the canned tomato, white wine, and the reserved lobster shells to the pot.
 Stir.
-Turn the heat up to medium high and allow the mixture to come to a simmer, about 3-4 minutes.
+Allow the wine to reduce for about 3-4 minutes.
 Add the 6 cup of water, the bay leaves, and the ½ cup of cilantro.
-Allow the mixture to return to a boil again.
+Turn the heat up to medium high, and allow the mixture to come to a boil.
 Reduce the heat to low to maintain a simmer, cover the pot with a lid, and allow the stock to simmer for an hour.

-After an hour, remove the stock from the heat and strain the stock through a mesh strainer, saving only the liquid stock.
+After an hour, remove the stock from the heat and strain the stock into a large enough bowl through a mesh strainer, saving only the liquid stock.
+Press down on the solids in the strainer with a wooden spoon to maximize flavor and the amount of stock being reserved.
 Discard the vegetables and shells.

 Now we are finally ready to make the stew.
 Set a Dutch oven or soup pot over medium heat.
-Once warm, add the butter.
+Once warm, add 2 tbsp of the butter.
 When the butter has melted, add the shallots.
 Cook for 3-4 minutes, until softened.
 Add the carrots, stir, and cook for 3 minutes.
-Add the potatoes, ¼ teaspoon of salt, and 1 teaspoon of Gerudo Spice.
-Stir the contents of the pot and allow to cook for about a minute.
+Add the potatoes, ¼ teaspoon of salt, and the Anouki Spice.
+Stir the contents of the pot to coat everything evenly in the spices, and allow to cook for about a minute.